 What Is Life Insurance

-Life insurance is a contract between the insurance holder and the insurance company.
+Life insurance is a contract between the insurance holder and the Insurance Company in Colorado (or elsewhere).
 The insurance company agrees to pay out a sum of money to the insurance holder’s beneficiaries if the insured person dies.
 The insurance holder pays a premium to the insurance company in exchange for the insurance service.

 Life insurance is a relatively simple concept.
 You pay money into a policy, and then, should something happen to you, your insurance pays out a certain sum of money upon your death.
 It’s kind of like taking out a life insurance policy, except that the policy pays out regardless of whether you die, as long as you pay the premium.
 To have a better understanding, you can check out the website of a reputed insurance provider firm similar to Key Person Insurance (keypersoninsurance.com).

 What Does It Cover

 Sure, life insurance may seem like just another expense that you have to pay, but think of it this way: you guarantee that your family will be taken care of.
 When you die, your life insurance policy will help your family pay bills, cover funeral costs and replace your salary.